metaesque/meta/README.md

        command-line are grouped together into the args() field (and can be interspersed with the flags ... not possible if actions exist).

-- html generation
-  - when file.meta is compiled via meta2, create .file.html, which renders
-    the code with syntax highlighting and hyperlinking:
-     - every meta construct is highlighted and linked to its documentation
-     - every meta construct is linked to its associated baselang code

 - uml generation
    - this should use the HTML syntax so that we can draw association lines from field to field rather than just class to class.

-- get baseline-to-metaline mapping working
-   - should NOT need to invoke metafilt externally (wherever possible)

 - implement 'meta2 shell', which starts an interactive shell within which one can explore meta-level code interactive.